 One of the most attractive features of meal kit delivery services is also its biggest point of scrutiny: packaging.
 People who have used these services will tell you how heavenly it is to go through their little recipe card and follow the instructions by simply opening up the package of their next ingredient and adding it to their meal in progress.

 However, with frequent usage and deliveries, this can add up to a lot of waste, especially with plastic packaging.
-So, we wanted to contribute to the support of home food delivery services that are environmentally responsible, use recyclable and compostable materials, and offset carbon emissions.
+So, we wanted to support home food delivery services that are environmentally responsible, use recyclable and compostable materials, and offset carbon emissions.

 Meal Delivery Services FAQs